apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 > Note: In IoTDB, TEXT type data can be represented by single and double quotation marks.
 The insertion statement above uses double quotation marks for TEXT type data.
 The following example will use single quotation marks for TEXT type data.

-The INSERT statement can also support the insertion of multi-column data at the same time point.
+The INSERT statement can also support the insertion of muti-columns data at the same time point.
 The sample code of  inserting the values of the two timeseries at the same time point '2' is as follows:

 ```
 IoTDB > insert into root.ln.wf02.wt02(timestamp, status, hardware) VALUES (2, false, 'v2')